JacksonKuo/blog/_posts/2025-9-2-tradeoffs-dependabot-renovate.markdown

 Some of these breakdowns are already out-of-date due to GitHub adding a lot of functionality to GitHub Advanced Security (GHAS) in the last couple of years.

 # Grouped PRs
 For the longest time the most important differentiator had been Dependabot not supporting grouped PRs.
 And Dependabot has a reputation for creating a unmanageably large amount of PRs.
-As a result, developers have typically gravitated towards Renovate for dependency management, due to its support for grouped PRs.
+As a result, developers have typically gravitated towards Renovate for dependency management.
 However GitHub has added "recently" added `groups` and `multi-ecosystem-groups`.

 * GitHub
     * 2017 Apr - Dependabot created by Grey Baker